 Important features for an optimal fit:

-- Hood: You lose up to 40% of your body heat through your head - a well-fitting hood is therefore essential
+- Hood: You can lose up to 40% of your body heat through your head – a well-fitting hood is therefore essential

-Quality features you should look out for:
+Quality features to watch out for:

 - Seams: All seams should be neatly finished and sealed